 These are the main steps for any wind instrument.
 However, the transients and harmonic composition are specific to each instrument, the trumpet attack is often much drier than the saxophone for example.
 This is one of their differences in tone …

 The spectrogram is a graph that gives us the pitch (the frequency) as a function of time (the duration of the signal).
 On this spectrogram, it is clear that the note is maintained for about one second.
-Also, the spectrogram shows us which notes are played.
+The spectrogram also shows us which notes are played.
 We clearly see the fundamental note (440 Hz) and the harmonics.
-We are reassured, we played well the fundamental note, a 440, just!
+We are reassured, we played the fundamental note well, a 440!

-Here, we see in addition that the saxophone is harmonic: each frequency played is a multiple of the fundamental!
+Here, we also see that the saxophone is harmonic: each frequency played is a multiple of the fundamental!

 The harmonics observed are specific to the saxophone, they define its timbre.
-The mouthpiece of your saxophone is the centerpiece to add or not harmonics to your sound: you can read for exemple what is the influence of the mouthpiece chamber on the tone !
+The mouthpiece of your saxophone is the centrepiece to adding (or maybe not) harmonics to your sound: take a look at this article on what the influence of the mouthpiece chamber on the tone is !

 Little summary :

-The vocabulary of musical acoustics is in majority: The duration, the pitch, the amplitude, and the timbre.
+The vocabulary of musical acoustics mainly consists of: the duration, the pitch, the amplitude, and the timbre.

-The tone is expressed statistically but especially with your words
+The tone is expressed statistically, but particularly with your words.

-Curious to put words on the timbre of your saxophone?
-Come test the variety of Syos Mouthpieces!
+Curious to put into words the timbre of your saxophone?
+Come and test the variety of Syos Mouthpieces!